twpayne/chezmoi/docs/FAQ.md

   `chezmoi hg` commands.

-* chezmoi has experimental support for automatically committing and pushing changes to your git repo whenever you run a commmand.
+* chezmoi has experimental support for automatically committing and pushing changes to your git repo whenever you run a command.
 See the "Explore experimental features" section in the how-to for more information.

 ## How do I only run a script when a file has changed?